 To be open and honest: Seeing characters make bad choices due to their own dreadful flaws and inclinations or because they don’t realize what genre they’re in is one of my favorite things about horror movies.
 When a killer walks up at someone’s front door, there’s a certain suspension of disbelief that horror feeds on, and I love it when it can make me shudder or want to watch from behind my hands.

+After ranting at his team all day for not having a smoke, what happens when director Charlie gets lured into an obvious trap because there’s a box of cigarettes in the center of it?
+I adore that, therefore I don’t care if there wasn’t actually another option at that particular moment.
+However, the most of the time, my level exploration is entirely uninspired, both inside and outside of the world.
 Nobody seems to be making any kind of choice.
 Not because I have to get to the other side, but rather because I know that the key to moving forward is identifying the appropriate area of the environment to engage with, that’s why I’m searching for a box to shift about, a switch to toss, or a gap to wriggle across.
 Although The Devil in Me places a lot more emphasis on exploration, these passages feel forced and detract from more character-driven moments.

 Still, not every exploratory episode moves at the same leisurely pace.
 I had to duck behind cover every time the murderer and I were about to cross paths in one section where I could only navigate from room to room utilizing the red light from a camera sensor.
 I felt nervous even after successful QTEs, and I was conscious of how much of my field of view I was willingly excluding every time I peered into the camera.
 I really liked how detailed the QTE accessibility options are in these areas.
 In games where there is a binary on/off choice, I typically have to choose to turn them off, which would take away all of the suspense.